-Meningococcal meningitis: All pilgrims aged two years and older, who intend to undertake Hajj or Umrah, are required to provide proof of vaccination against meningococcal meningitis ACW135Y in order to obtain a visa for entry into KSA [2, 3].
+Meningococcal meningitis: All pilgrims aged two years and older, who intend to undertake Hajj or Umrah and seasonal workers, are required to provide proof of vaccination against meningococcal meningitis ACW135Y in order to obtain a visa for entry into KSA [2, 3].

-(All pilgrims to Hajj and Umrah are recommended to ensure their polio vaccination is up-to-date.
-Travellers whose last dose of polio was more than ten years ago, should receive a booster, using the trivalent tetanus, diphtheria and polio vaccine).
+All pilgrims to Hajj and Umrah are advised to ensure their polio vaccination is up-to-date.
+Travellers whose last dose of polio was more than ten years ago, should receive a booster, using the trivalent tetanus, diphtheria and polio vaccine.

 Yellow fever: All pilgrims to Hajj and Umrah arriving from countries or areas at risk for transmission of yellow fever must present a valid ICVP documenting yellow fever vaccination completed in accordance with International Health Regulations (2005) .
-These countries are listed by the WHO in International Travel and Health 2012, Annex 1 .
+This requirement will be enforced.
+Risk countries are listed by the WHO in International Travel and Health 2012, Annex 1 .